 Mode of action

 The main mechanism of action of Nexplanon® is to inhibit ovulation.
 It also thickens the cervical mucus, inhibiting the passage of sperm to the uterus, as well as thinning the endometrium, preventing implantation were an egg to be fertilised.

 - Highly effective with very few pregnancies reported.
-The National Institute for Health and Clinical Excellence (NICE) quotes a failure rate of less than 1 in 1,000 women in three years' use.
-The main reason for 'failure' is incorrect timing of insertion, conception prior to insertion and failure of insertion.
+NICE quotes a failure rate of less than 1 in 1,000 women in three years' use.
+The main reason for "failure" is incorrect timing of insertion, conception prior to insertion and failure of insertion.

 - Long duration of action.